zfhuang99/zfhuang99.github.io/_posts/2025-05-24-ai-revolution-in-distributed-systems.md

 **1. Autonomous Code Analysis and Initial Specification**

-  - After reviewing the AI-generated plan, we instructed the AI to execute each step, marking completion as it progressed.
+  - After reviewing the AI-generated plan, we instructed GitHub Copilot Agent (with Claude 3.7 Sonnet model) to execute each step, marking completion as it progressed.
 Notably, we only provided the feature name and the relevant component directory to narrow the search scope.
 The AI autonomously identified pertinent files and extracted essential information without further guidance.

   - Subsequently, the AI produced comprehensive architecture and behavior documentation, along with an initial TLA+ specification containing over 10 invariants.
 Impressively, the primary safety invariant matched precisely what we anticipated.